howeyc/ledger/README.md

 the account that all transactions in the csv file should be applied too.
 The second account to use for each transaction will be picked based on the bayesian classification of the payee.

+## cmd/lreport

+Work in progress.

+Create a report based on ledger file.
+Currently hard-coded to spit out a Quarterly Net Worth line chart.